kongmunist/mywebsite/pages/blog/phonecamvsrealcam.md

-title: "iPhone camera vs. real camera"
+title: "Shot comparisons between an iPhone and digital camera"
 date: 2023-12-23
 label: blog
 tags: [photography, optics]
-snippet: "Learning about sensor size"
+snippet: "Sensor size matters!"

 Recently Frido got a nice camera and took some photos of me.
 They looked great, with nice color and incredible close-up detail.
 However, when I imported them into my photos library, I saw that the shots were only in 2K (1920x1080).
 My phone camera consistently shoots photos in 4K, but doesn't look nearly as good.
 What gives?